Q. What states does SpecMoney work in?

 A. There are a few different programs.
 Choosing the right construction loan program for you or your company will be based on key factors.
 The price of the land, the cost of construction.
 Also the end selling price will be factors affecting the loan to cost ratio of your project.
 The end selling price will affect your construction loan to value ratio.

-There are US insured FHA 203 k programs desigened for residential builders that require far less of a down payment, but that is not a program we offer.
+There are US insured FHA 203 k programs designed for residential builders that require far less of a down payment, but that is not a program we offer.

-Either of the two progams we offer are good as you only pay interest on the portion advanced.
+Either of the two progams we offer are popular as you only pay interest on the portion advanced.
 Exceptions are in cases where a private money invesment loan may be sought when a loan does not qualify for our regular programs.
-Those rates are usually 12% -14% and the loan to values are less than the standard programs - which might work for someone who owns land outright and only needs construction money... but cannot qualify with income/ credit verification standards.
+Those rates are usually 12% -14% and the loan to values are less than the standard programs - The maximum private money loan for a construction property might be 50-65%.
+This might work for someone who owns land outright and only needs construction money... but cannot qualify with income/ credit verification standards.